In our earlier article we concluded that unless your cat is dirty, there is no absolute need to bathe him, though there are several benefits.

 However, if your cat does not respond, your best option is to leave him alone.
 Let him climb onto a cat tree, curl up inside a box or favorite napping spot, and interact with your cat only when he asks for it.

 Keep your cat indoors for at least a few hours, or for at least 12 hours if you did not use a hair dryer, longer if it’s really cold outside.
 Check if your cat is dried through to the skin before letting him outdoors.

-Don’t worry if your cat appears to groom himself a lot, it’s a normal response to stress and hair wetting.
+Don’t worry if your cat appears to groom himself a lot shortly after the bath. it’s a normal response to stress and hair wetting.
 Also, they can shed excessively during the first day after the bathing.
 Your cat is likely to display other signs of stress, too, but they should be gone within a day or two.